-Lipedema is a disorder of fatty tissue generally affecting the legs, which causes the legs, and sometimes the arms, but not the feet, to accumulate fatty tissue.
-It is part of the spectrum of soft tissue lymphatic disorders treated at NYC Surgical Associates.
+Lipedema is a disorder of fatty tissue that generally affects the legs.
+In most cases, lipedema causes the legs and sometimes arms (but not the feet) to accumulate fatty tissue.

-- it can occur in women of all sizes, from the seriously underweight to the morbidly obese
+- Can occur in women of all sizes, from the seriously underweight to the morbidly obese.

-- it involves the excess deposit and expansion of fat cells in an unusual and particular pattern bilateral and symmetrical and usually from the waist to a distinct line just above the ankles
+- Involves the excess deposit and expansion of fat cells in an unusual and particular pattern.
+This pattern of abnormal fat is bilateral and symmetrical and usually from the waist to a distinct line just above the ankles.

 The cause is unknown, although most people with lipedema have a significant hormonal imbalance.
-In addition, the times of onset or exacerbation coincide with times of hormonal disturbance, puberty, pregnancy and peri-menopause, so it seemingly is hormonal in nature.
+In women with lipedema, the times of exacerbation coincide with periods of hormonal disturbance, puberty, pregnancy and peri-menopause, so it seemingly is hormonal in nature.